MJEvans3/UMushroom_UK_Investment_Competition_2025/Tactical Strategy/TACTICAL_STRATEGY.md

 **If Core PCE > 2.8% YoY** (inflation still sticky):
 ```
-SCALE DBMF: Buy additional £2k (from 10% to 12%)
+SCALE iMGP DBi Managed Futures: Buy additional £2k (from 10% to 12%)
 Rationale: Higher inflation = more Fed uncertainty = more volatility trends for managed futures
 Order Monday morning for Tuesday execution
 ```